diogotoporcov/SepsisPrediction/README.md

 This project focuses on developing an AI predictive model capable of identifying early signs of sepsis based on vital signs and laboratory test data, aiming to support faster and more effective clinical decision-making.

-> **Note:** This project is conducted in collaboration with the Clinical Hospital of the University of São Paulo Medical School (HCFMUSP).
 ---

 ## Summary